mpishchaev/dotnet-elk/README.md

 # dotnet-elk
 WebAPI + ElasticSearch &amp; Kibana

-## To Run ELK got to elk folder and run:
+## To Run ELK go to elk folder and run:
 - docker-compose up -d

 The following URLs should become available: